intuition-dev/intuDocs/old/crud.md

 ## CRUD Step 3 - CRUD

-Once the iterations show that UI is what customers want, you can start implementing the back end, and CRUD methods.
+Once the iterations show that UI is what customers want, you can start implementing the back-end, and CRUD methods.
 Take a look at ./CRUD/screen/tabulator_form and it's VM.
-It uses FireStore back end, and when the user clicks on a row in the table we see the Form details.
-For back end we had to use something, so we used Google FireStore, so you'll have to review the docs on their site for any back end code.
+It uses FireStore back-end, and when the user clicks on a row in the table we see the Form details.
+For back-end we had to use something, so we used Google FireStore, so you'll have to review the docs on their site for any back-end code.

-The service calls are under ./CRUD/assets/models/service as a separate class that calls the remote back end APIs.
+The service calls are under ./CRUD/assets/models/service as a separate class that calls the remote back-end APIs.
 We add CRUD and similar methods to VM via OO compositions; buy adding classes/systems that perform those services for the VM class.

 What we do here in VM is remap how the services return the data into how the View needs the data.
 Maybe a service is 2 calls to 3 tables/documents - but it all goes into a single form.
 The VM does that re-mapping.